sugarcoat/sugarcoat/README.md

 Default: `null`

 Format the return value from the Sugarcoat `Promise`.
 By default, the expanded `config` object is returned.
 Options are `'json'` and `'html'`.
 The `'json'` option simply runs `JSON.stringify` on the expanded `config` object.
 This is useful when using the `--output` flag in the CLI.

+Format will allow you to change the return value from the Sugarcoat `Promise`.
+When used with the `--output` flag in the CLI, Sugarcoat will give you the format you selected(`'json'` or `'html'`) directly in your CLI.
+If you are running Sugarcoat as a module, the return value from the Sugarcoat `Promise` will be the format you selected(`'json'` or `'html'`). *Note: This is best when used with the CLI's `--output` flag.*

 ### `log` ###